College of Education

 Bachelor of Science in Health and Physical Education

-The physical education major is designed to prepare the student for a career of teaching health and physical education with contemporary facilities and equipment in the public/private school systems at the preschool to high school level and leads to a state certification teaching credential.
+The health and physical education major is designed to prepare the student for a career of teaching health and physical education with contemporary facilities and equipment in the public/private school systems at the preschool to high school level and leads to a state certification teaching credential.
 All classes are offered by experienced faculty both in the teacher certification field and in the general physical education curriculum.

 Course of Study

 All health and physical education majors must complete 60 semester hours in their major field of study.
-The total semester hour requirement for a baccalaureate degree is up to 123 credit hours.
+The credit hour requirement for a baccalaureate degree is up to 123 credit hours.
 Both tracks include a 12 credit hour internship to be completed toward the end of the program.